rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 On the rock he dwells and makes his home, on the rocky crag and stronghold. ^3928

-From there he spies out the prey; his eyes behold it from far away. ^3929
+From there he spies out the prey; his eyes behold it afar off. ^3929

 His young ones suck up blood, and where the slain are, there is he. ^3930

-And the Lord said to Job : ^4001
+And the LORD said to Job: ^4001

 Shall a faultfinder contend with the Almighty?
 He who argues with God, let him answer it. ^4002

-Then Job answered the Lord and said : ^4003
+Then Job answered the LORD and said: ^4003

 Behold, I am of small account; what shall I answer you?
 I lay my hand on my mouth. ^4004

 I have spoken once, and I will not answer; twice, but I will proceed no further. ^4005

-Then the Lord answered Job out of the whirlwind and said : ^4006
+Then the LORD answered Job out of the whirlwind and said: ^4006

 Dress for action like a man; I will question you, and you make it known to me. ^4007